cc4s/cc4s/README.md

 - this should automatically fetch the submodules' source from the respective maintainers, configure the modules for the given configuration (See below) and build the modules for that configuration.
-- by default the configuration `icc` is used.
+- by default the configuration `gxx` is used.

 Building
 --------

--   check `gcc` version.
+-   check `gxx` version.
 Need at least `gcc 4.7.2` (As tested, gcc 4.6 does not work).
 -   write or edit a `config.<config>` file for your build environment.
 -   the configuration files `config.gxx` and `config.icc` contain